apache/airflow/STATIC_CODE_CHECKS.rst

      breeze static-checks --type run-flake8 --file tests/core/* --verbose

-Run all tests for the currently staged files:
+Run all checks for the currently staged files:

 .. code-block:: bash

      breeze static-checks --type all

-Run all tests for all files:
+Run all checks for all files:

 .. code-block:: bash

     breeze static-checks --type all --all-files

-Run all tests for last commit :
+Run all checks for last commit :

 .. code-block:: bash

-     breeze static-checks -type all --last-commit
+     breeze static-checks --type all --last-commit

 Debugging pre-commit check scripts requiring image
 --------------------------------------------------